An Ultimate Guide to WhatsApp Business API Pricing

 Free Entry Point Conversations on WhatsApp Business API

-Besides the free Service conversations, you can use tools to make customers get in touch with you and drive more organic awareness of your WhatsApp number.
+Besides the free Service conversations, you can use tools to make customers contact you and drive more organic awareness of your WhatsApp number.
 For example, you can add your WhatsApp number to your website, email signature, or QR code on your product or use paid channels such as Click to WhatsApp Ads or Facebook’s Call-to-Action buttons.
-These paid tools are also known as Free Entry Point conversations.

 During this extended period, you can send unlimited template messages for free.
-If the customer replies to your free-form or template message, it begins another 24-hour customer service window, allowing you to send free-form messages once again.
+If the customer replies to your free-form or template message, it begins another 24-hour customer service window, allowing you to send free-form messages again.

 Once the 24-hour customer service window expires, your business can only respond if you use a pre-approved WhatsApp template to initiate a conversation yourself.